 Psychologically, this is a form of ego protection.
 Quitting entirely feels better than continuing imperfectly.
 This avoidance shields the self from discomfort but also blocks progress.

-Change requires consistency—not perfection.
+Change requires consistency, not perfection.
 It’s about showing up, even when mistakes happen.
-Progress breaks down when those mistakes are interpreted as failures rather than valuable feedback for growth.
+Progress breaks down when those mistakes are interpreted as failures rather than feedback.
 In the end, most New Year’s resolutions are simply abandoned.

 Willpower Is a Poor Strategy

 Willpower is often framed as a personal virtue.
-In reality, it’s a limited cognitive resource.
-It’s the mental strength that allows someone to resist short-term temptations or impulses in order to achieve long-term goals.
-Like an inner muscle, it helps you stick to a plan, say no to distractions, and push through challenges—even when it’s hard or uncomfortable.
+In reality, it’s a limited cognitive resource — the mental strength that allows someone to resist short-term temptations in order to achieve long-term goals.
+Like an inner muscle, it helps you stick to a plan, say no to distractions, and push through challenges, even when it’s hard or uncomfortable.

 Self-improvement that depends on constant self-control is fragile by design.